ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I didn't realize how many of Angela's opinions I agreed with...until she tried to have my knee caps shattered for sleeping with her husband.
+> I feel like all my kids grew up, and then they married each other.
+It’s every parent’s dream.
 >
-> <p>- Oscar Martinez</p>
+> <p>- Michael Scott</p>

 <br />